 And, of course, being a Jim Randolph project, I wanted it to be cheap.

 I took some spruce 2x4s I already had sitting in the wood storage and built a frame to a comfortable height.
 I put some X-bracing in the bottom for stability and strength.
 The top was made from a hollow-core door I got out of someone’s trash.
 It had the combined advantages of being very flat and covered in a plastic that would help it shed water from the sharpening process.
-It needed to be considerably stiffer, so I attached more spruce with Gorilla Glue (polyurethane adhesive).
+It needed to be considerably stiffer, so I attached more spruce with glue (polyurethane adhesive).
 That gave me plenty of strength in the attachment without having to use any fasteners from the top, and it doubled as a top member of the frame, too.

 My wife’s art studio has some rolling shelving that came with grey plastic bins.
 She used only about half of them and the others are stacked neatly in her tile studio.
 She has given me carte blanche to use as many as I like, so I cut a hole in the top to drop in a bin/water tank.